luizrcb/disposition-initiative/README.md

 1. Select all tokens you want to roll initiative for.
 You don’t need to create the encounter beforehand.
    - If the encounter is already created and tokens have been added to the combat tracker, you don’t need to select them on the scene canvas.
-2. Click the **Disposition Initiative** button in the Token Controls menu (or press the `G` shortcut key — note that this shortcut won’t work once the active encounter has already started).
+2. Click the **Disposition Initiative** button in the Token Controls menu (or press the `g` shortcut key — note that this shortcut won’t work once the active encounter has already started).

 ## Changelog